cyberark/ark-sdk-python/docs/commands/login.md

 # Login

-The `login` command is used to authenticate to Aek using the configured profile.
+The `login` command is used to authenticate to Ark using the configured profile.
 When you run the command, you are prompted for the required login information (such as a password and MFA verifications).

 After you have logged in, the returned access tokens are stored in a secure location on your machine.
 After the tokens expire, a new login is required.